AasherH/AasherH.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
-gallery:
-  - url: fun/hobby.jpg
-    image_path: fun/hobby.jpg
-    alt: "pictures of me and some of my hobbies"
-    title: "Pictures of me and some of my hobbies"
 ---
 Welcome!
 I am an undergraduate researcher at [The University of Pittsburgh's](https://www.pitt.edu/) [Swanson School of Engineering](https://www.engineering.pitt.edu/).
 I am affiliated with the [Department of Mechanical Engineering and Materials Science](https://www.engineering.pitt.edu/mems), where I have